 This color map type allows minimum/maximum values (and colors) to be specified along with SI and British units for these values.
+Note that the engineering units MUST defined for proper unit conversion.

 Generic is the most flexible color map type for display beans that use the Volume ID property.
-When these beans use a color map of type Generic they will use a user-speficied pattern to determine which data channel to animate.
+When these beans use a color map of type Generic they will use a user-specified pattern to determine which data channel to animate.
 These patterns can be specified for each plug-in currently loaded (i.e. one for TRACE, another for RELAP5).
 Refer to the pop-up help for the Channel Name Patterns property for more information on the pattern syntax.